 What Is Considered Smoke Damage?
 The Basic Definition

-Fire damage has deserved recognition as one of the most devastating types of house damage that’s also difficult to remediate.
-However, smoke leaves a nasty mark on damaged homes; it is responsible for destroying prized possessions and ruining the home’s air quality.
+Fire damage is one of the most devastating types of home damage that’s also difficult to remediate.
+However, smoke leaves a nasty mark on damaged homes as well.

 What Is Considered Smoke Damage?

 Smoke damage is any physical or structural harm caused by smoke, not the fire itself.
 Smoke doesn’t destroy a room, objects, or property the way fire does, but it can still cause devastating results.
 Some effects may include coating items in soot or a persistent odor, but it can also take other forms.

 Many don’t realize how greasy smoke and soot can be.
 When it settles on precious items, it can make them highly unpleasant to touch.
 It is especially detrimental to fabric items and furniture.

 Soot and smoke particles can also impact porous materials like wood or clothing or even erode materials like metal if left for too long without getting the damaged items cleaned by a professional.

 All this doesn’t include how difficult soot and smoke are to clean.
 It can also affect even the narrowest of areas, including wiring, pipes, or any small gaps in walls.